- What is research data?

-BASE - Bielefeld Academic SearchEngine (Eng)]: Metadata found in repositories and databases is obtained via OAI-PMH.
-Research data can be found using document type “Dataset“.
+Metadata found in repositories and databases is obtained via OAI-PMH.
+You can find research data by searching for document type “Dataset“.

-EUDAT B2 Find (Eng): Examines metadata from different sources such as CLARIN or Global GBIF.
+Searches metadata by using different sources, such as CLARIN or Global GBIF.

-DataCite Metadata Search (Eng): Examines Metadata from entities, e.g. research data (Resource Type “Dataset“), that is registered at DataCite including DOIs.
-The metadata are partly also obtained by the other two services.
+Searches entity metadata, e.g. research data (Resource Type “Dataset“) registered at DataCite using DOIs.
+This metadata is partly also searched by the other two services.

-Citing external data also appreciates the scientific achievement of the “author“.
+Citing external data appreciates the scientific achievement of its “author“.
 As with citing other publications, conventions for citing data may formally differ.
-However, with regard to their content they also have to be clearly identifiable.
-The FORCE11 Data Citation Synthesis has developed Recommendations for Citing Data (Eng).
-Accordingly, a full data citation includes:
+However, with regard to their content, they have to be uniquely identifiable as well.
+The FORCE11 Data Citation Synthesis Group has developed Recommendations for Citing Data.
+According to these recommendations, a full data citation includes:

 Author(s), Year, Dataset Title, Data Repository or Archive, Version, Global Persistent Identifier.

-Further, possibly useful, optional additions are Edition, Feature Name and URI, Resource Type, Publisher, Unique Numeric Fingerprint (UNF) and Location (see Alex Ball & Monica Duke 2015: How to Cite Datasets and Link to Publications (Eng)).
+Further, possibly useful, optional additions are Edition, URI, Resource Type, Publisher, Unique Numeric Fingerprint (UNF) and Location (see Alex Ball & Monica Duke 2015: How to Cite Datasets and Link to Publications).